Shehnaz-2005/Cloud-Computing/AWS.md

 3) There are three types of load balancers:
      a) Classic Load Balancer - works on both layer 7 and 4.
 It routes the traffic between clients and backend servers based on IP address.

      b) Application Load Balancer - works on layer 7(application layer), supports path based virtual hosting.
 It is best suited for load balancing of HTTP and HTTPs traffic.

      c) Network Load Balancer - works on layer 4(network layer), supports port based virtual hosting.
 It is best suited for load balancing the TCP traffic when high performance is required.

 **Note** - The Layer 4 load balancing can also be used for applications that rely purely on the TCP protocol.

 - Amazon Elastic Container Registry
 - Amazon EC2 Auto Scaling: It is used to scale up and down automatically as and when required.
 It can create and terminate instances automatically.

-  1) Manual Scaling - We can update the capacity of autoscaling environment by ourselves.
+  a) Manual Scaling - We can update the capacity of autoscaling environment by ourselves.

-  2) Dynamic Scaling - The capacity of autoscaling environment scales automatically as traffic change occurs.
+  b) Dynamic Scaling - The capacity of autoscaling environment scales automatically as traffic change occurs.

-     a) Simple/ Step Scaling -
+     1) Simple/ Step Scaling -

-     b) Target Tracking Scaling -
+     2) Target Tracking Scaling -

-     c) Scheduled Scaling - Generally used for predictable loads.
+     3) Scheduled Scaling - Generally used for predictable loads.
 Pre-warming is done so that the autoscaling environment scales at scheduled intervals.

 **Pre-warming** - The process of preparing a load balancer for a surge in traffic.
-It involves initializing services so they are ready to receive requests.
-Eg: Classic load balancers scales slowly so in order to cater spiky loads, it is pre-warmed by generating some artificial load so that it remains scaled up for the time of need.
+It involves initializing services so that they are ready to receive requests.
+Eg: Classic load balancers scale slowly so in order to cater spiky loads, it is pre-warmed by generating some artificial load so that it remains scaled up for the time of need.

 - Amazon Lightsail
 - AWS Batch